-This curriculum prepares students for transfer to complete work for a bachelor's degree in criminal justice, economic crime investigation, homeland security or related fields.
-Proper selection of curriculum electives enables students to further study other academic disciplines, such as political science, sociology or public administration.
-This program is also appropriate for students considering law school.
+The Criminal Justice program is designed to prepare students for careers in both the criminal and juvenile justice systems, as well as in the private sector.
+This program equips students to enter the workforce as a criminal justice professional upon completion of the degree or to transfer to a four-year institution to complete coursework for a bachelor's degree in criminal justice, economic crime investigation, homeland security, or related fields.
+It provides a broad foundation in criminal justice while emphasizing general education, critical thinking, and practical, hands-on skills for criminal justice careers.
+Proper selection of curriculum electives allows students to explore other academic disciplines, such as political science, sociology, or public administration.
+This program is also suitable for students considering law school.